nilshellerhoff/mailiszt/README.md

 # Mailiszt
-Simple Mailing List Manager written in PHP and Vue.
-Includes group management
+Simple Mailing List Manager written in PHP and Vue designed to be as lightweight as possible (only requirements are PHP 7.4+ with SQLite module).
+You can organize members into groups and organize these groups into mailing lists based on logical conditions.

 !!! very early development stage, bugs and missing features are present!